dancikmad/js-timestamp-microservice/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This repository contains the source code for my solution to the Timestamp Microservice project, part of the freeCodeCamp Back End Development and APIs Certification.
+This project demonstrates the use of Node.js and Express to create a simple API that returns Unix and UTC timestamps for given date inputs.
+It handles various date formats, including Unix timestamps and standard date strings, and returns an error message for invalid dates.